NaluKit/nalu/etc/wiki/home.md

 **ToDo**: To start using Nalu just create a new project [here](http://www.mvp4g.org/gwt-boot-starter-nalu/GwtBootStarterNalu.html).
 Once you pressed the 'generate'-button, download the zip, unzip it and imported the project to your IDE, you can start.

 ### Examples
 Take a look at the [nalu-example repository](https://github.com/mvp4g/nalu-examples).
+The Domino-UI exapmple is online and can be found [here](http://www.mvp4g.org/NaluDominoSimpleApplication-1.0.0/index.html#search).